Desmond Bane Player Props: Grizzlies vs. Rockets

 Desmond Bane Insights vs. the Rockets

+- He's attempted 7.0 threes per game, or 14.4% of his team's shots from beyond the arc this season.

-- Bane's opponents, the Rockets, have a middling offensive tempo, ranking 11th in the NBA with 103.1 possessions per game, while his Grizzlies rank 13th in possessions per game with 104.1.
+- Bane's opponents, the Rockets, have one of the NBA's fastest tempos, ranking ninth with 103 possessions per game, while his Grizzlies rank 12th in possessions per game with 104.1.

-- Looking at assists, the Rockets have given up 25.8 per contest, 16th in the league.
+- In terms of assists, the Rockets have conceded 25.8 per game, 16th in the league.

 Desmond Bane vs. the Rockets